orangeduck/PyAutoC/README.md

 Issues
 ------

 * Using PyAutoC for functions creates a small memory and performance overhead.
 This is because it duplicates much of the process involved in managing the stack such as copying stack data.
 Because most of the logic happens at run-time it also uses a lot of function pointers.
-These cannot be inlined and so processes such as converting much Python data to C data can be slower than if the process is declared statically.
+These cannot be optimised and inlined very easily so processes such as converting lots of Python data to C data can be slower than if the process is declared statically.

 * The function registration macros are a little verbose though this is unavoidable.
 Always remember that the argument count must be specified in the name and also if the function returns void.